 Rainforest Masks of Costa Rica

-The Rainforest Masks of Costa Rica exhibit showcases artists from the Borucan Indian tribe of Costa Rica.
-Join us and experience the vibrant, hand-carved and painted balsa wood masks showcased in the Museum of Botany & the Arts.
+The Rainforest Masks of Costa Rica exhibition highlights the artistry of the Indigenous Boruca tribe of Costa Rica.
+The Museum of Botany & the Arts will showcase hundreds of beautiful hand-carved and painted balsa wood masks featuring the stunning flora and fauna of the tropical rainforest.

 For the Boruca people, mask making is a way of life closely tied to their communal history and identity.
 Mask making is a collaborative process between carvers and painters.
 A design is sketched onto a prepared balsa log, which is intricately carved.
 The carved mask is then painted with vibrant colors and bold patterns.
 Each mask combines imagery drawn from nature and the artists’ own imaginations.
 The result is an artistic expression unlike any other.